Youssef1313/YTest.MTP.XUnit2/README.md

     - The VSTest `--filter` syntax is actually not supported by xunit.v3 under MTP.
 However, it's supported by this package for xunit 2 users.
 This is done to ease migration.
 - Reporting test results (passed, failed, skipped).
 - Discovering tests, along with traits.
-- `TestMethodIdentifierProperty` is supported, but not for parameterized tests yet (known limitation).
+- `TestMethodIdentifierProperty` is supported.
 - `xunit.runner.json` is supported.
 - Reporting TRX files via Microsoft.Testing.Extensions.TrxReport (using `--report-trx`) is supported.
+- Source information are reported, except when IDE explicitly requests to not calculate it (for perf reasons).
+- MTP's `--treenode-filter` is supported.
+- MTP's `--maximum-failed-tests` is supported.

 ## Known limitations